textbook/textbook.github.io/content/development/js-tdd-e2e.md

 Along the way I threw in some *nix CLI commands and practice with using Git.
 If you haven't read it yet, or any of the above seems unfamiliar, go and check it out!

 One thing that seems to frustrate people new to TDD is that many of the examples are, like my previous post, pretty trivial.
 They're useful for teaching the flow, but don't actually show you how to test most real applications.
-So to address that I thought for round two I'd meet a pretty common need - end-to-end (E2E, sometimes known as acceptance or functional) testing a web app.
+So to address that I thought for round two I'd meet a pretty common need - end-to-end (E2E, sometimes known as acceptance or functional) testing a React web app built with [Create React App][cra] (CRA).
 This will still use the TDD flow, but add an extra layer with some [Cypress] browser tests.
+We'll work our way from the outside in, starting the E2E tests, moving through integration tests back to the unit tests we saw before.

 ### Requirements